Officers charged in George Floyd’s killing omitted key details from the scene, Minneapolis officer testifies

 “The policy dictates involved officers should not talk to anyone at the scene except the incident commander or legal counsel,” Plunkett said.
 “You shouldn’t have even been asking them questions about this case.”

-The back and forth came as prosecutors signaled they are beginning to wind down their case after 11 days of testimony from witnesses including police officers, medical experts and bystanders at the scene of Floyd’s death.
+The back-and-forth came as prosecutors signaled they are beginning to wind down their case after 11 days of testimony from witnesses including police officers, medical experts and bystanders at the scene of Floyd’s death.

-A federal grand jury indicted Chauvin, Kueng, Lane and Thao in May on charges that they violated Floyd’s constitutional rights when he was restrained and handcuffed face down on a South Minneapolis street during an investigation of an alleged counterfeit $20 bill.
+A federal grand jury indicted Chauvin, Kueng, Lane and Thao in May on charges that they violated Floyd’s constitutional rights when he was restrained and handcuffed facedown on a South Minneapolis street during an investigation of an alleged counterfeit $20 bill.

 Kueng, Lane and Thao were charged with failing to render medical aid to Floyd.
 Kueng and Thao were also charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on Floyd’s neck and back.